charlzx/Framez/README.md

 - **Activity**: Track your social activity

 ### 🎨 Design
-- Instagram-inspired clean and minimal UI
+- Clean and minimal UI design
 - Smooth animations and transitions
 - Responsive layout for all screen sizes
 - Dark text on light background for readability